PingThingsIO/butter/README.md

   PREFIX       A prefix to filter collections.
 ```

-It's output looks like this:
+Its output looks like this:

 ```
 Collection name                      Stream count